Happy Valentines Day… Do you have a special someone you have been talking to online?

 This scam works because the victim believes they are getting something valuable out of the deal.
 Potentially much more valuable.
 Most victims claim the relationship starts on social media.

-The scammer may allow the victim to withdraw a small amount of “winnings” in an attempt to secure a bigger investment.
+The scammer may allow the victim to withdraw a small amount of “winnings” to secure a bigger investment.

 Revenge porn has been a problem on the internet since the 1980s.
 It gained mainstream popularity in the 2010s with the launch of websites like Isanyoneup.com.